 - subsequent DUI within a 10-year period.

-Hard suspension is a period of time where an arrestee cannot drive at all.
-A person, though, will be eligible for a restricted license after the hard suspension period ends.
+Hard suspension is a period of time when you cannot drive at all.
+Though you will be eligible for a restricted license after the hard suspension period ends.

 Note that restricted licenses are only available for personal driving privileges.
-Drivers cannot get a restricted license for commercial driving purposes.4
+You cannot get a restricted license for commercial driving purposes.4

-3. Where and when can a person drive with a restricted license?
+3. Where and when can I drive with a restricted license?

-With a restricted license, a motorist is authorized to drive:
+With a restricted license from the California DMV, you are authorized to drive:

 - to and from work, and